open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/instrumentation.md

 ### Synchronous and asynchronous instruments

-OpenTelemetry provides two major categories of instruments: synchronous and asynchronous (observable) instruments.
+OpenTelemetry instruments are either synchronous or asynchronous (observable).

 Synchronous instruments take a measurement when they are called.
 The measurement is done as another call during program execution, just like any other function call.
 Periodically, the aggregation of these measurements is exported by a configured exporter.
 Because measurements are decoupled from exporting values, an export cycle may contain zero or multiple aggregated measurements.